-Some broadcasters (such as those beyond Bridge Ratings) have said that because the average commute is 25.4 minutes, your podcast episodes should be able that long, too.
-But as I've demonstrated, there are many more factors and success stories at all points in the spectrum.
+Some broadcasters (such as those behind Bridge Ratings) have said because the average commute is 25.4 minutes, your podcast episodes should be that long, too.
+But as I’ve demonstrated, there are many more factors and success stories at all points in the spectrum.

 In addition to No Agenda, Dan Carlin’s Hardcore History is another podcast with extremely long episodes (up to 6 hours!), but the length hasn’t held back these podcasts!
 In fact, Rob Walch, VP of Podcaster Relations at Libsyn (the largest podcast host and distribution platform) has said that among their customers 84% of the podcasts with more than 100,000 downloads per episode are longer than 51 minutes.